wearefine/fae/docs/helpers.md

 *attributes only*

-This helper is a normal fae_input, but provides a custom helper and hint specific to extracting Youtube IDs.
+This helper is a normal fae_input, but provides a custom helper and hint specific to extracting YouTube IDs.

 **Examples**